 M. Arch, University of Southern California; Presidential Fellow, USC Marshall School of Business

-Vinayak Bharne is Director of Design at Moule & Polyzoides Architects and Urbanists in Pasadena, California, and joint faculty of urbanism at the Sol Price School of Public Policy, Lecturer in Landscape Architecture and Heritage Conservation at the USC School of Architecture at the University of Southern California, and an Associated Faculty Member of the USC Center for Japanese Religions and Culture.
+Vinayak Bharne is Director of Design at Moule & Polyzoides Architects and Urbanists in Pasadena, California, a joint faculty of urbanism at the Sol Price School of Public Policy, Lecturer in Landscape Architecture and Heritage Conservation at the USC School of Architecture at the University of Southern California, and an Associated Faculty Member of the USC Center for Japanese Religions and Culture.

 His professional work ranges from new towns, inner-city revitalization, campuses, resort-villages and housing for corporate, private and institutional clients, to urban regulations, policies and strategic advising for government and non-government agencies in the United States, Canada, India, China, United Arab Emirates, Panama, Kenya and Mauritius.
 His projects have received numerous local and national awards.
 These include the United States Environmental Protection Agency’s 2013 National Award for Smart Growth Achievement, the American Planning Association (California Chapter) 2011 Planning Excellence in Implementation Award – both for the Downtown Transformation in Lancaster, California; and two national Charter Awards from the Congress for the New Urbanism – for the Del Mar Station Apartments in Pasadena, and the Don Ana Plaza Reconstruction in New Mexico.

-His research focuses on contemporary urbanism in Asia, specifically the nexus of public policy and water stress, the urbanities of informal and appropriated landscapes, and the urbanisms of sacred territories and cities.
-He is currently directing three major research projects in Asia: “Demystifying Banaras” is exploring multidisciplinary strategies for the future of one of India’s oldest cities situated along the sacred and polluted Ganga River; “Saving the Qanat” is examining the potential for conservation and reuse of Iran’s indigenous hydro-infrastructure as catalysts for regional sustainability; “The Complete Ise Jingu” is designing an incremental enhancement plan for the surroundings of Japan’s most revered shrine.
+His research focuses on contemporary urbanism in Asia, specifically the nexus of public policy and water stress, the urbanity of poverty, the agency of religion in urban transformation, and the urbanisms of sacred territories and cities.
+He is currently directing three major research projects in Asia: “The Banaras Initiative” is exploring multidisciplinary strategies for the future of one of India’s oldest sacred Hindu cities situated along the Ganga River; “Saving the Qanat” is examining the potential for conservation and reuse of Iran’s indigenous hydro-infrastructure as catalysts for regional sustainability; “The Complete Ise Jingu” is framing an incremental enhancement plan for the surroundings of Japan’s most revered shrine.